 I hit some more glute ham raises to finish off this session and then worked my grip with plenty of captains of crush grippers and some ab work as well using the ab wheel and various planks.

-As George Hacknschmidt said, “Real strength is All Around strength."
+"Real Strength is All Around strength."